maarten-pennings/eMeterP1port/gen2/readme.md

 ## Redesign

 I found two great [hints](https://github.com/daniel-jong/esp8266_p1meter).
-The first was that the ESP8266 has hardware support to invert the RD line.
+The first was that the ESP8266 has hardware support to invert the RX line.
 So no more fiddling with a bit-banged serial that causes a lot of CRC errors.

 The second hint is that we can use the RX from UART0, we only need the TX for debugging and feedback towards the PC.